 - Limited Automation: The tech is sub-par.
 Many features, like offer management, listing management, and mobile app are unavailable.

-- Limited Assistance: You don’t get any assistance to help you manage and negotiate your showings and offers.
+- Limited Assistance: You don’t get any assistance to help you manage and negotiate your showings and multiple offers.

 MLS4Owners.com has 4.3 out of 5 stars from 5+ reviews on Google.